Olympic Games Paris 2024 Other Sports

 The Clamart, Île-de-France-based French optics chain was announced as an Official Supporter of Paris 2024 in December 2021.

 Apart from branding rights, the partnership entails Optic 2000 working with Paris 2024 to raise awareness regarding vision wellness, with special campaigns planned to be caried out during the Paralympics.
-In collaboration with sports sunglasses brand Julbo, Optic 2000 will also have Paris 2024-branded products across its outlets.
+In collaboration with sports sunglasses brand Julbo, Optic 2000 also holds the licence to sell Paris 2024-branded products across its outlets.

 Ottobock